YASSINEKOO/Grep/README.md

 For feedback, bug reports, or feature requests, please [open an issue](https://github.com/YASSINEKOO/Grep/tree/master) on GitHub.

-Thank you for using MyGrepInstaller!
+Thank you for using MyGrep!